TheSmartLocal – Singapore’s Leading Travel and Lifestyle Portal

 This cave is home to a ton of bats that might intimidate initially, but they’re generally shy creatures and will not attack unless they feel threatened.
 While you’re having your very own National Geographic moment, remember to not use flash photography or you’ll risk startling them!

 Tip: Besides a trusty flashlight and solid footwear. make sure to pack some snacks and extra water with you during your bat-excursion.
-A pair of gloves will also come in handy to protect you from the cave walls.
+A pair of gloves will also come in handy to protect your hands from scraping against the cave walls.

 Getting there: Head over to Membalong district from Tanjung Pandan through Membalong Raya Street by car.
 It’ll take you approximately 1 hour and 30 minutes.
 From there, head over to Lassar Village and trek towards the cave.